Idea - a directional distance sensor board

 I’ve been toying with different ways to make adding the sensor to the robots easier.
-While a breadboard is flexible, it is complicated for less experienced users, and its a bit tricky to get the angles right- they don’t operate best when both facing forward.
+While a breadboard is flexible, the wiring is complicated for less experienced users, and its a bit tricky to get the angles right.
+Distance sensors don’t operate best when both facing forward.

-I’ve considered making a board just to assist with this.
-It would be solderless, and based on the 2.54mm/0.1inch standard seen on breadboards, headers and the Arduino.
+I’ve designed a circuit board just to assist with this.
+It would be designed for solderless connections based on the 2.54mm/0.1inch standard seen on breadboards, headers and the Arduino.

-I’ve planned to tie pins together to reduce IO, added in a voltage shifter so it will work with 3.3v and 5v controllers.
+I plan to tie pins together to reduce IO, and included in a voltage shifter so it will work with 3.3v and 5v controllers.

-I’ve played with the designs, and idea in PCB CAD, and once I am happy I am probably going to place them on github.
-I am not sure how much interest the community has in the board - its mostly a wiring and mechanical helper, and I’ll only consider physically making any other than my own sample board if there are enough takers - it would also only make sense as a kit with 2 sonar distance sensors on board.
+I’ve played with the designs in KiCAD PCB, and once I am happy I am probably going to place them on github.
+I am not sure how much interest the community has in the board as its mostly a wiring and mechanical helper.
+I’ll only consider physically making any other than my own sample board if there are enough takers.
+It would probably make sense as a kit with 2 sonar distance sensors to attach.

-So comments - would you be interested in it?
+So leave comments, would you be interested in it?

 I’ll provide some proof of concept images to give an idea of the board soon.